LouisEastt/Slave2/README.md

 *Welcome* <br />

-## This repository is for the studio "Slave to the Algorithm"; broken down by weeks it includes research, development & project exploration
+## Repository for studio "Slave to the Algorithm"; including a weekly breakdown of research, development & project exploration